OpenTranslationBible/open-bible/en-GB/21.Ecclesiastes/md/ecclesiastes-07.md

 Wisdom gives strength to a wise person more than ten rulers in a city.

 ## Ecclesiastes 7:20
-Indeed, there is no one on earth who is righteous, no one who does what is right and never sins.
+Truly, there is no one on earth who is perfectly righteous, no one who always does what is right and never sins.

 ## Ecclesiastes 7:21
-Do not pay attention to every word people say, or you may hear your servant cursing you—
+Do not pay close attention to every word people say, or you might hear your servant speaking ill of you—

 ## Ecclesiastes 7:22
-for you know in your heart that many times you yourself have cursed others.
+for you know in your heart that you have also spoken ill of others many times.

 ## Ecclesiastes 7:23
 I applied all this to wisdom and said, “I will be wise”— but it was beyond me.